Ravenswick Hall, North Yorkshire

 The design team

 The architects for the new buildings are Adam Architecture, who specialise in creating significant new country houses in a classical design.

 The time scale for the build, according to architect Robert Adam, will be around two years.
 The aim of this website is to document it.
-Permission has been sought to do this – to photograph, film and generally record this exciting project but so far there has been no response.

 Meanwhile, I hope you will enjoy this site as I share the developments I witness.